Recipe Overview

 Notes

-- If desired, double all ingredients and use a 9×13 inch pan.
-Increase cooking time to 30-35 minutes or until a toothpick inserted in the center comes out clean, or with a few moist crumbs.
+- Make a double batch: Double all ingredients and use a 9 x 13 inch pan.
+Increase cooking time to 30 to 35 minutes or until a toothpick inserted in the center comes out clean, or with a few moist crumbs.

-- Bars can be frozen up to 3 months in airtight container.
+- To freeze: Bars can be frozen up to 3 months in airtight container.

 I noticed that this is the exact same recipe (except with the instructions reworded) as the one posted on Averie Cooks website in 2015.
 Since you just posted it in 2021, I am going to have to assume that you copied it and did not give her credit.
 If this is the case, please give her credit for her recipe and link her blog.